TryGhost/Ghost/README.md

-#Ghost Documentation

-The getting-started guide for the Ghost blogging platform.
+#The Ghost Guide

+We've put together a short guide to help you get started with Ghost.
+This guide will take you through installing Ghost for the first time, getting everything set up, customising your blog, as well as getting started with basic theme and plugin development.
+The Ghost Guide is available to read online by anyone at [docs.tryghost.org](http://docs.tryghost.org).

-## Getting Started
+## Running Locally

-To simply read the docs, please check out [docs.tryghost.org](http://docs.tryghost.org), to generate these docs for use or modification locally, please follow these instructions:
+If you would like to download these docs and run them locally/offline for your own use and modification, pleae follow these instructions to get started:

-1. Clone the Ghost repository and check out the `/gh-pages/` branch
+1. Clone the [Ghost repository](https://github.com/TryGhost/Ghost) and check out the `/gh-pages/` branch
+2. Go to this directory - `cd ~/User/path/to/Ghost`
+3. Edit `config.yml` and comment out the `url:` line
-2. Install [Jekyll](http://jekyllrb.com) - `$ gem install jekyll`
+4. Install [Jekyll](http://jekyllrb.com) - `$ gem install jekyll`
-3. Build the docs - `$ jekyll build`
+5. Build the docs - `$ jekyll build`
-4. Start the server - `$ jekyll serve`
+6. Start the server - `$ jekyll serve`
-5. View the docs on [http://localhost:2302](http://localhost:2302)
+7. View the docs on [http://localhost:4478](http://localhost:4478)

 ## Contributions